tdwg/bdq/tg2/_make_review/README.md

 	├── bdqtest_term_versions.csv  Term version file for `bdqtest:`  Test vocabulary **Editable.**
 	└── bdqffdq.owl  OWL Ontology for `bdqffdq:` terms. **Edit with Protégé or VERY carefully with a text editor.**
 </pre>

-# Build file for proof of concept html representation of the Quick Reference Guide

-tg2/\_build_html/generate_bdq_qrg.py

 # Suggestions for a maintenance group tg2/maintenance